plasma4/magix-fix/README.md

 If you wish, you can locally download a version of Magix that automatically updates.
 You can download the .zip file [here](https://github.com/plasma4/magix-fix/archive/refs/heads/main.zip).
 Open the index.html file to begin playing!
 (It is advised to extract the .zip file so that everything works properly.)

 This offline version of Magix...
-- Allows you to import Magix saves and allows you to use Magix with just one click
+- Allows you to import Magix saves and use Magix with just one click
 - Automatically updates to the newest version of fixed Magix when online and uses that when offline
 - Has the ability to locally mess around with Magix
 - Has ALL sprites and files needed for both the base game and Magix pre-downloaded